SEO crash course for new websites

 6. Make sure search engines can easily crawl your site

 What should you do to get every important page of your site indexed?
 How can you tell if a web page is visible to search engines or when it’s closed off from indexing?
 Let’s figure out what helps search engines crawl and index your site, and what just gets in the way.
+By the way, be sure to check domains for SEO before acquiring them.
+You wouldn’t want to fight a losing uphill battle, right?

 Create an XML sitemap